SolidStateLEDLighting/indication_ws2812_5.2/README.md

 The indication class controls an extrernal RGB LED.
 That LED is an addressable WS2812 unit with a single pin located on GPIO 48.

-This is a 2 Color Sequencer service.
-It is used to deliver 1 or 2 numbers with "blinks" of color.
+**We can set intensity and we can make the LED flash to represent 1 or 2 numbers with "blinks" of color (up to 13 cycles)**

-Colors may be of a single color or composed of several colors (a combination color).
+Colors may be of a single color or composed of a combination color.

-The assumption is that we have a 4 possible LED indicators, ColorA through ColorD.
-Any combination of those 4 colors create 1 combination color.

-**However, for this project and this LED, we only have 3 colors avaiable in this hardware.**
+With the right hardware, we have a 4 possible LED indicators, ColorA through ColorD.
+Any combination of those 4 colors create 1 combination color.  **However, for this project and this LED, we only have 3 colors avaiable in this hardware.**

-We may sequence 2 combination (or single) colors to deliver a two number message through flashing the LEDs.
-We may flash any color combination in the sequence up to 13 pulses.
-We may also choose to flash only one color (or color combination) for up to 13 cycles.
+**Message Types**

+1) Task Notification is used to set the color output intensity.

+2) A command sent to a Queue is used to trigger the output code.

+## Setting Output Intensity

+Intensity is held by an 8 bit value.
+We have the ability to easily send four 8 bit values in a task notification.

+bits 7-0

 The 32 bit Task Notification number we receive encodes an full LED indication sequence